timfpark/viaduct/README.md

 nyu         minst-labels    MINST image labels
 ```

-Let's say we want to use the `soccer` dataset with a jupyter notebook to do some data science work on it.
+Let's say our data science team wants to use the `soccer` dataset with a jupyter notebook.
 Instead of having hand copy credentials painfully and insecurely into the source code or managing brittle configuration details in local environmental variables, we can do this:

 ```
 $ viaduct dataset loadenv soccer --catalog cse-ml